dirx/dirx/selected-works-and-ideas.md

 ![](/assets/2000-radio-strandgut.jpg)

-Radio Strandgut is the successor of Radio Hijackin', which I ran regularly with my friends Mike and Mac in Furtwangen in 1997.
+Radio Strandgut is the successor of Radio Hijackin', which I ran regularly with my friends Mike and Mac during our studies at Furtwangen University in 1997.
 Strandgut was the name of the program part that Mac contributed to the show back then.

 Online radio, 2 shows, audio streaming via SHOUTcast server on Linux.
 It was not recorded only broadcasted.